MUST SEE! Pearl V Puri, Karan Patel, Ram Kapoor & Other TV Actors Take Up #FaceApp Challenge!

 Yeh Hai Mohabbatein actor Karan Patel wrote, "Don't judge by the colour of the Dadhi,🤫 Kyuki hum hai #KhatronKeKhiladi 💪" - (sic).
 Did Karan just confirm that he is participating in the stunt-based reality show!

-Kasautii Zindagii Kay 2 actor Karan Singh Grover shared a picture and wrote, "50yearchallenge 🤞🏻🤞🏻hopefully #aspiration #admiration Tho i don't think I'll look as cool as u पिताश्री @vipinmgrover." - (sic)
+Kahaan Hum Kahaan Tum actor Karan Grover shared a picture and wrote, "50yearchallenge 🤞🏻🤞🏻hopefully #aspiration #admiration Tho i don't think I'll look as cool as u पिताश्री @vipinmgrover." - (sic)

 Nisha Rawal